gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ```

 - **`client`**: Options for [`ApolloClient`](https://www.apollographql.com/docs/react/api/apollo-client.html).
 Note that `link`, `ssrMode` and `cache` are overridden.
-- **`httpLink`**: Options for [`HttpLink`](https://www.apollographql.com/docs/link/links/http.html#options).
+- **`linkHttp`**: Options for [`HttpLink`](https://www.apollographql.com/docs/link/links/http.html#options).
 Any relative path in `uri` will be converted to an absolute path using [`@gourmet/self-url`](../tutorial-5#converting-a-relative-path-to-an-absolute-path) on the server.
 - **`cacheInMemory`**: Options for [`InMemoryCache`](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-cache-inmemory).

 Note that you can specify only JSON serializable values through this method.

 ### Specifying options with non-JSON-serializable values

 You can defined a static function `createApolloClient()` in your page component to modify Apollo options just before `ApolloClient` is created for the page.
 You can use this method to specify options with non-JSON-serializable values, or to generate options dynamically based on context at runtime.
+You can safely modify `options` in-place inside this function.

 ```js
 export default class TodoApp extends Component {